lyuchen96/Quench-Random-Spin/README.md

 # Quench-Random-Spin

 ## Contents
-This repository contains codes for plotting Fig.1,2,4 in the paper *Emergent Universal Quench Dynamics in Randomly Interacting Spin Models*.
+This repository contains codes for plotting figures in the main text and the supplementary material, in the paper *Emergent Universal Quench Dynamics in Randomly Interacting Spin Models*.

 - Packages